vhscom/fetch-inject/README.md

 ## WordPress Plugin

 Fetch Inject has been built into a WordPress plugin, enabling the power of Fetch Injection for WordPress.
 Initial testing shows Fetch Injection will cause WordPress pages to load **200-300% faster** than traditional methods.
+See the [Hacker Noon article](https://hackernoon.com/putting-wordpress-into-hyperdrive-4705450dffc2) for more details.

 ![Hyperdrive WordPress Plugin logo](https://github.com/wp-id/hyperdrive/blob/master/logo.png)